-The exhibit continues in the Oak Park Public Library Art Gallery through Nov.
-29. The gallery is open seven days a week during regular library hours.
+Oak Park Artist Beth Ryza will display paintings in an exhibit titled "Flower Power" from Jan.
+2 through Jan.
+29 at the Oak Park Public Library Art Gallery.
+The Gallery is open seven days a week during regular library hours.

 Celebrate the 40th Anniversary of Home and Studio by seeing Frank Lloyd Wright The Oak Park Years Exhibit in the Oak Park Library Gallery in February.
 A reception for the artist will be Tuesday, Feb.
 4, from 6 to 8 p.m.
 The reception is free and open to the public.